bartongroup/slivka/sphinx-docs/getting_started.rst

 ====

-First, the configuration file defines a *baseCommand* which is a base executable which other arguments are appended to.
+First, the configuration file defines a *baseCommand* which is a base executable that other arguments are appended to.
 In this case we want to run the example script with current python interpreter. ::

   python ${SLIVKA_HOME}/scripts/example.py

-You are free to use environment variables using stardard bash syntax.
+You are free to include environment variables using standard bash syntax.
 In this case, we uses *SLIVKA_HOME* which is a variable set on slivka startup that points to the project directory.